CONTACT INFORMATION

 Guides

-The Quezon City Scholarship Program provides financial assistance to deserving students, especially underprivileged ones.
+The Quezon City Scholarship Program is a city program that provides financial assistance, in the form of a tuition fee grant and/or stipend, given to deserving students, especially underprivileged ones.
 The program has four (4) scholarship categories:

 - Scholarship for Senior High School Students